Routes and Remix's file structure

 Open

-.Add the code shown below:
+news.tsx.Add the code shown below:

-app/routes/news.tsx import { NavLink, Outlet } from '@remix-run/react'export default function NewsPage() {return (<main className="flex flex-col py-24"><div className="container"><h1 className="text-h1">News</h1><div className="flex space-x-4 py-4"><NavLinkto="technology"prefetch="intent"className={({ isActive }) =>`${isActive ? 'text-blue-300 underline underline-offset-8' : 'text-blue-500'}`}>Technology</NavLink></div></div><Outlet /></main>)}
+app/routes/news.tsx import { NavLink, Outlet } from 'react-router'export default function NewsPage() {return (<main className="flex flex-col py-24"><div className="container"><h1 className="text-h1">News</h1><div className="flex space-x-4 py-4"><NavLinkto="technology"prefetch="intent"className={({ isActive }) =>`${isActive ? 'text-blue-300 underline underline-offset-8' : 'text-blue-500'}`}>Technology</NavLink></div></div><Outlet /></main>)}

-Section titled “Code challenge”Updating the index page
+Section titled “Challenge: extra news categories”Updating the index page

 -